JuliaEditorSupport/julia-intellij/README.md

 ### Configuration

 If you're creating a new project, the plugin will automatically detect a julia executable.<br/>
-But the automatically detected executable might not be correct, so you can select one yourself as well.
+But that one might not be correct, so you can select one yourself as well.

 #### Configure an existing project